api3dao/vitepress-docs/docs/reference/airnode/latest/developers/requesters-sponsors.md

 The term [requester](/reference/airnode/latest/concepts/requester.md) is important to remember.
-When requester is mentioned, the reference is to your smart contract that calls an Airnode.
+When requester is mentioned, the reference is to your smart contract that makes a request of an Airnode.

 > <img src="../assets/images/requesters-sponsors-1.png" width="350px"/>